sarahcalande/practice/README.md

 ## Instructions

-Today we're building RandoPic, an app for viewing a random picture.
+Today we're building RandoPic, an app for viewing a single random picture.
 There is a backend API that we have provided and you will be building out the frontend.

 A RandoPic user will be able to do the following things: